rerun-modules/rundeck-plugin/commands/remote-node-steps/README.md

-Use *remote-node-steps* to generate a plugin that will let users execute the module commands as a[RemoteScriptNodeStep Plugins](http://rundeck.org/docs/developer/workflow-step-plugin.html#remotescriptnodestep-plugin).
+Use *remote-node-steps* to generate a plugin that will let users execute the module commands as [RemoteScriptNodeStep Plugins](http://rundeck.org/docs/developer/workflow-step-plugin.html#remotescriptnodestep-plugin).
 With your modules contained in the plugin, Rundeck will take care of deploying the rerun modules to the remote host (as a rerun archive) and execute the user's specified command.

-Job writers will enjoy using your rerun modules as a plugins because they can use the Rundeck GUI or job text formats to build workflows.
+Job writers will enjoy using your rerun modules as a plugins because they can use the Rundeck GUI or text formats to define Job workflows.

 You can specify a list of modules using a glob pattern.
-Every command contained in yor modules becomes a node step you can reference in your job steps.
+Every command contained in your modules becomes a node step you can reference in your job steps.

 Imagine you have a module called "waitfor" that has a command called "ping" you'd